kknn8/kknn8.github.com/index.md

 widget-3:
     title: "Our Koreatech"
     url: 'https://koreatech.com'
     text: 'The koreatech gives us good environment for studying or living as university student.
-If you want to play more divers
+The resource of playing is really poor.
+However, the campus gives a lot of chance to us.
+Thus, let's find those!'
     image: github-303x182.jpg
 ---